An Aldaria Journal

 “I trust her with my heart” He replied.

-He held out his crystal.
+He held out his soul crystal.
+Its garnet black colour pulsed in his hand.

 The girl nodded, “That is your heart?”

-The girl peered at the crystal.
+The girl peered into the crystal.

 “She’s fighting some men who are trying to restrain her.
 They are trying to remove her leather armour and she’s fighting them.
 She is winning.
 The cell block is this way, to the left.”